-A few years later, a second London outpost, Nobu Berkeley Street was added to the global empire and in 2017 Nobu Shoreditch became their thrid London restaurant.
+A few years later, a second London outpost, Nobu Berkeley Street was added to the global empire, which was more recently relocated to the new Nobu hotel, Nobu Portman Square.

 Famous dishes include the Black Cod with Miso and the ‘Popcorn’ Shrimp with Ponzu Sauce.

 A Japanese restaurant that originated in Denmark, Sticks’n’Sushi now has several locations in London, our favourite being in Covent Garden.